madhoksonal/madhoksonal.github.io/about.md

 ## Hello!

 My name is Sonal.
-I am a rising RU senior studying computer science with strong interests in the fields of mobile/web dev, bioinformatics, medicine, and finance.
+I am a rising RU senior studying computer science with strong interests in the fields of mobile/web dev, bioinformatics, medicine/health, and finance.
 Currently, I am involved in research at the [Sensory and Motor Integration Lab](https://sensorymotorintegrationlab.com) at RU and I love to learn.

 If I am not reading or working on code- I am practicing yoga, lifting, or playing piano.